Math & Probability

 Lesson 5

-Compound interest.
-Boiled down to its simplest form, compound interest is the idea that as time goes by, you are not just earning a return on the money you initially invested.
-You're earning a return on that money plus the interest you have collected along the way.
-Put another way, compound interest is earning interest on the interest you already made.
-Simple!
+This number is based on the idea that as time goes by, you are not just earning a return on the money you initially invested.
+You're earning a return on that money plus the interest and capital appreciation you have gained along the way.
+Put another way, compound growth is earning more money on the money you already made.

 The Time Value of Money